Low-Sodium Diet: Benefits, Risks, And Food List To Eat & Avoid

 Research shows that excessive intake of ultra-processed foods that are high in sodium increases the risk of high blood pressure (9).
 Excess sodium may lead to increased fluid retention that may cause higher pressure in the blood vessels.
 Reducing sodium intake may help lower blood pressure and be beneficial for hypertension (4).

-It may reduce the risk of heart disease by improving blood vessel function and reducing any strain on the heart.
+This type of diet may reduce the risk of heart disease by improving blood vessel function and reducing any strain on the heart.
 It may also lower the risk of congestive heart failure, a condition in which the heart is unable to pump blood effectively (5).
+The DASH diet is one such diet designed to reduce sodium intake to manage high blood pressure and improve overall heart health.

 Less sodium can be beneficial for individuals with kidney problems, as it may help reduce the workload on the kidneys.
 It may also slow the progression of kidney disease and reduce the risk of kidney stones (10), (11).